Prospero

 long conversations without the cost

-A request_full_context tool is always available as a safety valve—if the AI suspects it is missing something, it can reload the full conversation.
-This tool cannot be disabled, because Prospero believes the model should always have an escape hatch.
+A request_full_context tool is always available as a safety valve—if the AI suspects it is missing something the rolling window has shed, it can reload the full conversation for the duration of a single turn.
+This tool cannot be disabled, because Prospero believes the model should always have an escape hatch from his own optimizations.

 The Glue